mutms/moodle-tool_musudo/README.md

 4. Press "Continue" or supply MFA verification code.
 5. Always remember to end the privileged session once your management tasks are complete.

+## Known issues

+* This plugin is internally using the Switch role feature, due to that course level privileges appear as "Switched roles" in Moodle UI.